Gmail and Yahoo's 2024 Sender Requirements: Is Your Domain Compliant?

 How to check your status right now

 The fastest way to know whether your domain is compliant is to run a live DNS audit.
-InboxShield Mini checks your SPF, DKIM, DMARC, BIMI, and MTA-STS records in under 30 seconds — no account required — and tells you exactly which records are missing or misconfigured and what to do about it.
+InboxShield Mini checks your SPF, DKIM, DMARC, BIMI, and MTA-STS records in under 30 seconds — no account required — and identifies public DNS findings and scan limitations.

 Find out if you're compliant

 Enter your domain and get a compliance check in 30 seconds.
-The free scan shows which records pass and which need fixing.
-The full report gives you the exact DNS values to add.
+The free scan shows which records pass and which need review.
+The paid plan labels safe values, provider-generated keys, and changes that require a sender inventory.

 Check my domain — free